W4RH4WK/crap/slides/c_slides.md

 - Functions should touch as little global state as possible
 - Ideally functions should be *pure*
 - Always use `const` if pointers are used for input
-- Pointers are also commonly used for output parameters (no `const`)
+- Pointers are commonly used for output parameters (no `const`)
+  - Alternative: return a struct

 ## Pointers